 The lure or dream of owning a Leica is not created by the intrinsic quality of the mechanics or lens quality.
 It is established and presented by the price of the product.
 It is also carefully marketed by select people with just the right amount of humble snobbishness that sets the tone of the type of owners that use them.
 Just listen to Nicholas Teetelli and Thorsten von Overgaard.
 They ooze Leica apartheid and make even Michael Kaschke feel inferior.

 Just by the way, Leica lenses are made in Portugal.
-Yes they are assembled in Germany, but still.
+Yes, they are assembled in Germany, but still.
 They can just as well been assembled in Morocco.
 Furthermore, Leica is owned by The Blackstone Group which knows nothing about photography and everything about making money for their investors.

 Getting perspective on what a camera is and does

 A film camera consists of three things.
 The body, the lens and the type of film you are using.
 The body is there to hold the lens aligned to the film.
 IT controls the shutter speed and aperture.
 That is about it.
 Journalists bought expensive cameras because the mechanics had to last a long time.
-In a film camera there are 1000 times more moving parts than in digital.
+In a film camera, there are 1000 times more moving parts than in digital.

 A digital camera consists of three things.
 The body, the lens and the sensor.
 Again the body changes the shutter and aperture and the ISO or film simulation can either be done on camera or later (Just as with film).

 The point is, the lens and sensor are the most important components of the whole system.
-There is nothing special about Leica sensors, as a matter of fact the M8, M8.2 and M9 series were disastrous.
+There is nothing special about Leica sensors, as a matter of fact, the M8, M8.2 and M9 series were disastrous.
 They were plagued by rust problems and that coming for an elite system.
-In any case most sensors are made by Sony and the subtle differences in sensors can be adjusted digitally.
+In any case, most sensors are made by Sony and the subtle differences in sensors can be adjusted digitally.
 However, the quality of the lens cannot.

-In order to get very high quality images you need to look at lenses.
+In order to get very high-quality images, you need to look at lenses.
 These days most lenses are good enough but, if you are looking for something special Leica does provide one of the best lens IQ you can get at obese prices.
 The same quality can be achieved and sometimes better by smacking a Zeiss or Voigtlander lens to your system.
-Both the Zeiss and Voigtlanders are a 1/4 of the price and the Voigtlander is even 1/2 that of the Zeiss with the same image quality & build.
+Both the Zeiss and Voigtlander are a 1/4 of the price and the Voigtlander is even 1/2 that of the Zeiss with the same image quality & build.
 Oh and if you are worried that your camera will be converted to an autofocus system don’t worry, all three lenses are still manual focus so you can stuff your AF up your arse.
 No matter how you try, you will not be able to use your AF ability and defile your photographic experience with new technology.